Nutritional Supplements for Pressure Injuries

 - Stage 4: Bone, tendon, or muscle are visible.
 Slough (dead tissue, usually cream or yellow in color) and eschar (dead tissue, usually black and hard) may be visible.

-Unstageable pressure injuries are known but not stageable due to the coverage of wound bed by slough or eschar.
+Unstageable pressure injuries are known but not stageable due to the coverage of the wound bed by slough or eschar.

 A deep tissue injury is skin that is intact or broken with areas of purple or maroon areas due to damage of the underlying soft tissue.